kyleboyle/mobile-app-weather-ios/README.md

     - Total Precipitation (SUM of Total Precip (mm))
 - Contains two views
     - Text View - presents the above monthly summary data as text.
-    - Graphical View - presents the above monthly summary data graphically.
+    - Graphical View - presents the above monthly summary data graphically, with the months on the x-axis.

 Please provide project source and Xcode, documentation on how to build the program and an explanation on why you chose the tools/libraries used.